nanayboateng/nanayboateng/README.md

-# 👋 Hi, I'm Nana Yaw Boateng
+# 👋 Hi, I'm Nana Yaw Boateng!
-I’m Nana Yaw Boateng,a passionate Data Science & Engineering Student based in Connecticut, US.
+I am a passionate Data Science & Engineering Student based in Connecticut, US.
 I'm currently pursuing a Bachelor of Science in Data Science & Engineering with a Minor in Statistics at University of Connecticut.

-- 👀 I’m interested in ...
+## 📚 Education
+- University of Connecticut
+   * Bachelor of Science in Data Science & Engineering, Minor in Statistics
+   * Expected Graduation: May 2026
 - 🌱 I’m currently learning ...
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...